 Information contained in this publication regarding device applications and the like is provided only for your convenience and may be superseded by updates.
 It is your responsibility to ensure that your application meets with your specifications.
-MICROCHIP MAKES NO REPRESENTATIONS OR WAR-RANTIES OF ANY KIND WHETHER EXPRESS OR IMPLIED.
-WRITTEN OR ORAL, STATUTORY OR OTHERWISE, RELATED TO THE INFORMATION, INCLUDING BUT NOT LIMITED TO ITS CONDITION, QUALITY, PERFORMANCE, MERCHANTABILITY OR FITNESS FOR PURPOSE.
+MICROCHIP MAKES NO REPRESENTATIONS WARRANTIES OF ANY KIND WHETHER EXPRESS OR IMPLIED, WRITTEN OR ORAL, STATUTORY OR OTHERWISE, RELATED TO THE INFORMATION, INCLUDING BUT NOT LIMITED TO ITS CONDITION.
+QUALITY, PERFORMANCE, MERCHANTABILITY OR FITNESS FOR PURPOSE.
 Microchip disclaims all liability arising from this information and its use.
-Use of Microchip's products as critical components in life support systems is not authorized except with express written approval by Microchip.
+Use of Microchip devices in life support and/or safety applications is entirely at the buyer's risk, and the buyer agrees to defend, indemnify and hold harmless Microchip from any and all damages, claims, suits, or expenses resulting from such use.
 No licenses are conveyed, implicitly or otherwise, under any Microchip intellectual property rights.